joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2020-11-10-pm-now-sings-my-soul-psalm.md

   in my eternal heart.

 And because I am a son of Adam
-  I feared only everything not God
+  I feared only everything not Godx
   My attention was away from you
   My gaze was away from your face
   My heart flees from you